-Under Alternative 2, implementation of projects in the MSA would represent a "transformation" of the MSA and would address many, but not all, needs of the MSA.
-Under Alternative 2, construction of the new guard house outside the gate (Project 36), which would allow for easier control and management of visitors and personnel into the secured area, would not be built.
-Existing Building 184 inside the gate would be retained for gate access control and would not be demolished (Project 37).
+Under Alternative 2, implementation of projects in the MSA represents a "transformation" of the MSA and addresses many, but not all, needs of the MSA.
+Under Alternative 2, the new guard house outside the gate (Project 36), which allows for easier control and management of visitors and personnel into the secured area, would not be built.
+Existing Building 184 inside the gate would be retained for gate access control and not be demolished (Project 37).
 In addition, renovation of Building 188 for the Line Delivery Flight (Project 38) would not occur; the 355 MUNS personnel in Building 4515 could not be fully removed to Building 188.
-The new loading dock with a paved pad area for trucks (Project 39) inside the secured area would not be built.
-Instead, a smaller 2,100-ft2 loading dock with no pad area (Project 41) would be constructed outside the MSA on the south side.
+Instead of a new loading dock with a paved pad area for trucks (Project 39) inside the secured area, a smaller 2,100-ft2 loading dock with no pad area (Project 41) would be constructed outside the MSA on the south side.
 The narrow 8-foot-wide doors on the existing storage igloos (Project 40) would not be replaced.
 Alternative 2 would achieve many of the same objectives for the MSA as Alternative 1 for the separation of operational functions, but in a slightly different configuration of facilities.

-The projects listed under Alternative 1 associated with the Rescue Group Campus, Flightline District Plan, AFRC FOCUS, AMARG District Plan, and the proposed dormitory construction and acquisition of out parcels would occur under Alternative 3.
+Alternative 3 includes the projects listed under Alternative 1 associated with the Rescue Group Campus, Flightline District Plan, AFRC FOCUS, AMARG District Plan, and the proposed dormitory construction and acquisition of out parcels.

-Under Alternative 3, implementation of the projects in the MSA would represent an "enhancement" or modernization of the MSA for the current mission but would not address future growth.
-In addition to the projects listed under Alternative 2 for removal, several additional projects would not occur.

-In the storage area, the three new multi-bay AGMs along the northern boundary of the MSA (Project 35) would not be constructed.
-The multi-cubes currently used for storage in the operations area would not be removed and adjacent Building 265 would not be demolished (Project 32).
+Under Alternative 3, implementation of the projects in the MSA represent an "enhancement" or modernization of the MSA for the current mission but would not address future growth.
+In addition to the projects listed under Alternative 2 for removal, additional projects that would not occur under Alternative 3 include the construction of the three new multi-bay AGMs along the northern boundary of the MSA (Project 35), the removal of the multi-cubes currently used for storage in the operations area, and the demolition of adjacent Building 265 (Project 32).
 The explosives storage pad for 1.3/1.4 explosives would not be built on the site of the multi-cubes as in Alternatives 1 and 2, thus reducing the space available for storage of higher-grade (1.1) explosives.
-The new inspection building for inspection and surveillance of munitions (Project 34) would not be constructed.
-A new PGM building would not be constructed, and PGM operations would remain in Building 187 (Project 33).
-Alternative 3 would achieve the segregation of the chaff/flare, conventional munitions, and PGM operations into separate facilities and alleviate issues with incompatible operations in the same building.
+The new inspection building for inspection and surveillance of munitions (Project 34) and a new PGM building would not be constructed, and PGM operations would remain in Building 187 (Project 33).
+Alternative 3 achieves the segregation of the chaff/flare, conventional munitions, and PGM operations into separate facilities and alleviate issues with incompatible operations in the same building.